Volunteer as a Block Captain to Create Neighbourhood Teams:

 - Google Hangouts

-Step 10: Keep your committments and know that you are making a difference.
+Step 10: Keep your commitments and know that you are making a difference.

 Practicing physical distancing does not mean we must be socially distant.